LockBlock-dev/LockBot/README.md

 • To add any language, just go to [languages](/core/languages) folder, create a .json file and name it with the ISO 3166-1 norm.
 Exemple : [en.json](/core/languages/en.json) for the international english.

 ## Potential bugs

-• I don't know why some commands doesnt find the language so they do a request to the database and it works.

-• I don't know if there are bugs now with the Database.
-All JSON bugs have been removed.

-• Languages are app translated, if you find any errors please tell me.
+• Some languages are app translated, you can find errors.

 ## Copyright